I'm on holiday until 11th December so responses may take a little longer!

 Or maybe you have a mixture of two!
 Tell me your dogs personality type in the comments!

-How can I help you with your dogs behaviour?
+How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 One comment